 Times have changed

 The life of a professional photographer has of course changed dramatically since digitalisation arrived in the noughties, allowing potential clients to take many of their own photos.
 It also allowed more enthusiasts to take the step into professional work, and a higher proportion of those were artistic types who were previously limited by their disinterest in technology, which was much more of a handicap in the days of film.
-Also, for every professional photographer there are hundreds of amateurs who are just as capable of producing a fine image, and all your potential clients have a daughter, nephew or friend in this class who is willing to work just for fun, recognition or lunch.
+Also, for every professional photographer there are hundreds of amateurs who are just as capable of producing a fine image when conditions are good, and all your potential clients have a daughter, nephew or friend in this class who is willing to work just for fun, recognition or lunch.
 And equipment is no longer much of a limitation, with entry-level cameras having sufficient quality for most professional jobs.
 When you pay 10 times more for pro gear, mostly what you are getting is better ergonomics and durability, along with extreme frame rates and low-light performance that are seldom needed.

 It’s still the good times

 The good news is that more photographs are wanted nowadays, and for a professional photographer, just as important as the label ‘photographer’ is the label ‘professional’.
-Knowing that you will turn up on time, work efficiently, deliver 100% under any conditions, make no excuses, and send a bill approved by the taxman, are all features worth a lot to a busy company.
+Knowing that you will turn up on time, work efficiently, deliver consistently good images 100% under any conditions, make no excuses, and send a bill approved by the taxman, are all features worth a lot to a busy company.
 Not to mention being available during office hours, and having that pro camera for the few pictures that need low-light quality, and which still works after a client knocks over your tripod.